IR35: recording income received from contracts where your client’s company is required to make a deemed payment

 When your client completes a contract in the private sector for a customer that doesn’t meet HMRC’s definition of a medium to large-sized business, and the contract falls within the scope of IR35 rules, the client’s company is required to make Income Tax and National Insurance contributions to HMRC by adding a deemed payment to the individual's salary.
 There are two ways of doing this:

 FreeAgent takes the data that you or your client enters about each of their IR35 projects to calculate the total deemed payment that their company is required to make.
-However, these figures will only be accurate if your client is the only employee of their company.
-If your client’s company employs more than one person, you will need to perform the deemed payment calculations manually.
+However, these figures will only be accurate if your client is the only employee of their company, and if they have been a director of the company for the full tax year in question.
+If your client’s company employs more than one person, or if their directorship started mid-year, you will need to perform the deemed payment calculations manually.

 Set up the contract as an IR35 project